MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 As you plan and implement your intranet, keep in mind these key success factors:

-- Establish a governance plan that supports business needs as well as your retention, security, and compliance goals.
+- Establish a governance plan that supports business needs and your retention, security, and compliance goals.
 - Make sure all site owners, content authors, and visitors understand how governance applies to their roles.
 - Clean up existing content prior to migration.
 Only migrate content that is relevant, current, and supports the outcome goals of each site.
 - Enable social connection that encourages communication, engagement, and collaboration.